 where $a_{ij}(t)$ is the weight associated with the proximity graph.

-It is worth mentioning that the structure of above controllers including (\ref{EL_adaptive}) and (\ref{EL_controller_2}) contains two parts.
+{The structure of the above controllers, including (\ref{EL_adaptive}) and (\ref{EL_controller_2}) contains two parts, which are constructed based on the fundamental properties of Euler-Lagrange equations.
 The first part is the coordination feedback term, which drives the states to synchronization.
-The theoretical analysis is made through designing the Lyapunov function $V=\hat{\mathbf{x}}_{i}^{\top}\mathbf{M}_{i}\hat{\mathbf{x}}_{i}$ or $V=\hat{\mathbf{q}}_{i}^{\top}\mathbf{M}_{i}^{\top}\hat{\mathbf{q}}_{i}$ and the anti-symmetric property of Euler-Lagrange dynamics.
-The second part is the linear regression and the parameter adaptive law (\ref{theta}) and (\ref{adaptive}) is built to deal with the parameter uncertainty of rigid body dynamics.
-The parameter linearity may not be satisfied for the Euler-Lagrange system with the unknown dynamics.
-In this case, a radial basis function neural network (RBFNN) approximation technique is implemented to solve the unknown dynamics \cite{2023_TNNLS_Y.Shi}.
+The theoretical analysis is made by designing the Lyapunov function $V=\hat{\mathbf{x}}_{i}^{\top}\mathbf{M}_{i}\hat{\mathbf{x}}_{i}$ or $V=\hat{\mathbf{q}}_{i}^{\top}\mathbf{M}_{i}^{\top}\hat{\mathbf{q}}_{i}$ and the anti-symmetric property of Euler-Lagrange dynamics.
+The second part is the linear regression, and the parameter adaptive law (\ref{theta}) and (\ref{adaptive}) are built to deal with the parameter uncertainty of rigid body dynamics.

+However, the parameter linearity may not be satisfied for Euler-Lagrange systems with unknown dynamics.
+A radial basis function neural network (RBFNN) approximation technique is implemented to solve unknown dynamics \cite{2023_TNNLS_Y.Shi}.
 The nonlinear dynamics $f(\boldsymbol{x})$ is modeled as

 where $\Omega_{\boldsymbol{x}}$ is a compact set when RBFNN is used, $\boldsymbol{W}=\left[w_1, w_2, \ldots, w_l\right]^{\top} \in \mathbb{R}^l$ is a weight matrix, $l$ represents the node number of neural networks, and $\zeta(\boldsymbol{x})$ is the bounded approximation errors. $\boldsymbol{H}(\boldsymbol{x})=$ $\left[h_1(\boldsymbol{x}), h_2(\boldsymbol{x}), \ldots, h_l(\boldsymbol{x})\right]^{\top}$ presents a vector of radial basis function.
 Then, the coordination controller of Euler-Lagrange system is designed as